 This legislation does not change the lessor's obligation to pay the recycling fee or the amount that must be paid.
 Lessors choosing to take advantage of this legislation must make certain that both they and the vendor are in full compliance or run the risk of having all payments declared invalid.
 Simply telling the vendor to collect the fee is not enough.
 Responsibility for ensuring that the vendor is registered and collecting the correct amount of fee voluntarily according to state mandated criteria ultimately falls upon the lessor.
 Lessors should make sure to get the vendor's agreement and promise of compliance in writing.

-To verify that a vendor is registered with the BoE to collect the electronic waste recycling fee, call the BoE Waste Reduction section at 916-341-6906 weekdays between 8 a.m. and 5 p.m.
+To verify that a vendor is registered contact the California Department of Tax and Fee Administration at 800-400-7115.
 Lessors can also verify this information online using the BoE Electronic Verification system.